The Dos and Don'ts of Exhibiting at a Wedding Fayre - A Guide for Exhibitors (Part 2)

-This post is focused on the crucial dos and don’ts of exhibiting at a Wedding Fayre.
-Here we go!
+This second post in the series is focused on the crucial dos and don’ts of exhibiting at a Wedding Fayre.

-Do remain standing throughout the show if you can help it
+Do remain standing for the duration of the event if you can

 You’ll appear much more welcoming and approachable to couples if you are standing.
 Additionally if space allows, try to stand to the side or in front of your stall.